 Taking Care of You: Children's entertainer and educator Trevor Romain and his foundation, the Comfort Crew for Military Kids, have teamed up with USO to support military children who are dealing with a variety of challenges.
 "Taking Care of You" kits are distributed to children of wounded, ill, or injured troops.
-In 2012, 1,730 kits were distributed to military installations worldwide.
+This year more than 1500 kits have been distributed to military installations worldwide.

 Summer Camps Supporting Military Families: Collaborations with best-in-class organizations like the National Military Family Association, the Armed Services YMCA, and the Tragedy Assistance Program for Survivors, afford the USO the opportunity to provide our nation's healing heroes and their families, as well as families of the fallen with the chance to reconnect, reintegrate and rejuvenate.
-Teaming with the Tragedy Assistance Program for Survivors, the USO hosted nine camps for families of the fallen in 2012.
+This summer the USO will offer more than 15 family strengthening camps across the U.S. The USO supported 24 camps this year with several more scheduled through the end of the year.

-Support for Families of the Fallen: The USO is committed to supporting the families of those who have made the ultimate sacrifice and we have supported every dignified transfer at Dover Air Force Base since March 1991.
-At 41 USO airport centers across the country, our staff and volunteers offer comfort, respite and support to the families of the fallen.
-They work with TSA to ease the security process and coordinate with airlines to make sure these special passengers are treated with the care and respect they deserve.
-They meet the families at stops along the way and are with them when they arrive at Dover.
-The USO is with the families on the tarmac as the plane arrives bearing their loved one, and for every step of their return.
-USO Centers are located in the heart of Dover Air Force Base to support families of the fallen as well as inside the Air Force Mortuary Affairs complex to support the troops who are assigned there.
-In 2012, the USO supported more than 3,000 family members, attending 310 dignified transfers at Dover.
-The USO also supports the families of those who have made the ultimate sacrifice through our partnerships with organizations such as the Tragedy Assistance Program for Survivors (TAPS) and Fisher House, as well as the support received at various USO Centers across the United States.
+Support for Families of the Fallen: The USO has supported every dignified transfer at Dover Air Force Base since March 1991.
+USO centers are located in the heart of Dover Air Force Base to support families of the fallen as well as inside the Air Force Mortuary Affairs complex to support the troops who are assigned there.
+Additionally, as family notifications occur at all times of the day and night, the USO works 24/7 to coordinate among USO centers across the country to support and comfort families traveling to and from Dover, meeting the needs of families who have just received tragic news.
+In 2012, the USO was there for more than 3,000 family members, attending 310 dignified transfers at Dover last year.
+The USO's reach expands beyond Dover, with a vast network of support for our families of the fallen from coast to coast.
+This year our nation's military have experienced fewer wartime deaths than 2012, but the USO's work to support families of the fallen has increased with more than 700 missions supporting families enduring loss from cancer, accidents and other causes.

+The USO also supports the families of those who have made the ultimate sacrifice through our partnerships with organizations such as the Tragedy Assistance Program for Survivors (TAPS), The Moyer Foundation and Fisher House, as well as the support received at various USO centers across the United States.
 The USO and TAPS also provide Survivor Resource Kits to newly bereaved family members.
 Filled with comfort items, books of support, personal notes and information these kits provide a warm embrace in the form of a carefully crafted package.
 Each kit is carefully tailored to the specific family's circumstance of loss, relationship to the deceased, cause of death and other family needs that are shared with us.
 For our nation's smallest heroes, the USO supports TAPS Good Grief Camps.
 The camps provide a safe atmosphere for children to connect with others coping with similar feelings, helping them to establish a support system.
 No matter what the hour or the need, the USO is there for the families of the fallen.

 TAPS Good Grief Camps and Spouse Seminars: The USO, in collaboration with the Tragedy Assistance Program for Survivors (TAPS), hosted grief camps throughout 2012 for families of the fallen.
 Good Grief Camps provide children and teenagers with a safe and supportive atmosphere to participate in activities, learn grief coping skills, establish and identify support systems, and create awareness that they are not alone in the grief of their loved one.
-In 2012, we hosted six Good Grief Camps and Spouse Seminars and 3 USO TAPS Kids Campouts supporting 1,135 family members.